M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

 - [Trims Expanded](https://modrinth.com/datapack/trims-expanded): Trims Expanded aims to expand the available materials used while making armour trims to allow you to go beyond what the vanilla game can offer in your armour sets!
 - [Pure Discs - Trails & Tales](https://modrinth.com/mod/pure-discs-trails-tales): Pure Discs - Trails & Tales adds five new songs that were added to the game with the 1.20 Trails and Tales update!
 - [Pocket Tools](https://modrinth.com/mod/pocket-tools): Tools you can fit in your pocket
+- [More Discs](https://modrinth.com/mod/more-music-discs): Adds more music discs
+- [Spelunkery](https://modrinth.com/mod/spelunkery): New landmarks, tool progression, and mining strategies to spice up your underground life.
+- [Terrestria](https://modrinth.com/mod/terrestria): Terrestria is a detailed and vibrant biomes mod for Minecraft running on the Fabric mod loader.
+- [Promenade](https://modrinth.com/mod/promenade): Fancy and simplistic biomes and structures!
 ## Updates
 - All Mods have updated from 1.19.2 > 1.20.1
 - Updated all resource packs from 1.19.2 > 1.20.1